ThibFieve/Fish-School-Tracking/README.md

-# Stocastic Processes: Simulation and Tracking of a fish school through statistical processes
+# Stochastic Processes: Simulation and Tracking of a fish school through statistical processes

-*Stocastic Processes: Tracking of a fish school*,
+*Stochastic Processes: Tracking of a fish school*,
 Sep 2018 – Jan 2019

 __Tasks:__ In the context of the Stocastic Process course.
 We implement a simulation of tracking a fish school when confronted to a predator.